upframe/dashboard/README.md

 # 📈 Dashboard

-Our command and control page for Connect.
+Our command and control page for Upframe.
 This allows us to add new mentors and check some statistics.

 # Installation